About Aspen Restorative Consulting

 But why ‘aspen?’

-In addition to being a beautiful image of our home state of Colorado, aspens hold a special meaning.
+In addition to being a beautiful image of the co-founders’ home state of Colorado, aspens hold a special meaning.

 Though seeming to stand alone, at times appearing impossibly slender in the harsh conditions of the high desert, aspens are remarkably strong.
 Their unique root systems connect thousands of trees together underground.